Inside Southern Logo

 • How to Paraphrase and Quote

-• Rules for capitalizing are strict.
-Capitalize all principal words (nouns, verbs, adjectives, etc.).
-Do not capitalize articles, prepostions, or conjunctions when they fall in the middle of a title.
+• Capitalize all principal words (nouns, verbs, adjectives, etc.).
+Do not capitalize articles, prepositions, or conjunctions when they fall in the middle of a title.

 • Separate a subtitle with a colon and a space.